 The 10 Insider Threat DNA Types

-Cyberhaven's research identifies ten distinct insider threat profiles.
+Cyberhaven's research identifies 10 distinct insider threat profiles.
 Each has its own motivations, behaviors, and blind spots.
-Here's what security teams need to watch for:
+Here's what security teams need to watch for.

 1. The Flight Risk